davidgiga1993/mixing-station-docs/docs/app-link.md

 # App-Link
-This feature allows you to use multiple devices for mixing and synchronzie certain app parameters.
+This feature allows you to use multiple devices for mixing and synchronize app parameters.

 You could for example use two tablets where one shows the channel details and the other the mixer.
 App-Link can synchronize the currently selected channel between those devices.